critesjosh/ethereum-address-generator-js/README.md

 ```javascript
 const keccak256 = require('js-sha3').keccak256;
 ```
-Taking the keccak-256 hash of the public key will return 32 bytes which you need to trim down to the last 20 bytes (40 characters in hex) to get the address
+Taking the keccak-256 hash of the public key will return 32 bytes which you need to trim down to the last 20 bytes (40 characters in hex) to get the address the following function should do the trick.

 ```javascript
 function deriveEthAddress(pubKey){
     const address = keccak256(pubKey) // keccak256 hash of  publicKey